newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

      WHERE orders.customer_id = customers.customer_id) AS order_count
 FROM customers;
 ```
+The outer query selects the `customer_id` and `customer_name` from the customer's table.
+For each row in the customers table, the correlated subquery is executed.
+This query effectively performs a kind of "loop" over the customers table, matching each customer with their respective orders in the orders table and counting the number of orders for each customer.
+The correlated subquery allows you to perform this count operation within the context of each individual customer, providing the order count for each customer in the result set.

 **Note**: `COUNT(*)` counts `NULL` values as well but `COUNT(col_name)` counts only `NON NULL` values in the column.

 ### Example 2: Subquery in `WHERE` Clause